Mangere

 Harbour-Margin Clay and Alluvial Soils

-Mangere's coastal position along the Manukau Harbour means low-lying areas contain estuarine clay and alluvial deposits.
-These soils feature poor bearing capacity, persistent waterlogging, and gleyed profiles indicating long-term saturation.
-Foundation design in these zones must account for settlement risk and permanently elevated water tables.
+Low-lying areas along the Manukau Harbour contain estuarine clay and alluvial deposits.
+Poor bearing capacity, persistent waterlogging, gleyed profiles indicating long-term saturation.
+Foundation design here has to account for settlement risk and water tables that don't go away.
+There's no shortcut around a proper geotechnical assessment.

 Flat Terrain and Drainage Challenges